From Knots to Crystals: Machine-Learned Potentials for Self-Assembling Topological Solitons in Liquid Crystals: Results

 Subsequently, we test our ML approach to capture small changes in experimental conditions by training the models on data from FG simulations in the LC-2 mixture ($d=2p$) at electric field strengths of $3.3$V and $4.2$V. We first perform MC simulations using the CG potential at $3.3$V, to identify the crystal lattice self-assembled by the heliknotons.
-Initializing a crystallite in this state (top left, Fig.~\ref{fig2}(d)), we then switch the interaction potential to that at $4.2$V and observe its expansion (top right, Fig.~\ref{fig2}(d)).
-FG simulations using the Frank–Oseen functional (bottom panels, Fig.~\ref{fig2}(d)) yield slightly different lattice constants, likely reflecting the absence of many-body interactions in the CG model.
-To test this, we compare the three-body energy $\Delta F_{ijk}$ of a heliknoton triplet $(i,j,k)$ arranged in an equilateral triangle of length $r$ versus the sum of pairwise energies $\Delta F_{ij}$, $\Delta F_{jk}$, $\Delta F_{ik}$ in Fig~\ref{fig2}(e).
+Initializing a crystallite in this state (Fig.~\ref{fig3}(a), left), we then switch the interaction potential to that at $4.2$V and observe its expansion (Fig.~\ref{fig3}(a), right).
+FG simulations using the Frank–Oseen functional (Fig.~\ref{fig3}(b)) yield slightly different lattice constants, likely reflecting the absence of many-body interactions in the CG model.
+To test this, we compare the three-body energy $\Delta F_{ijk}$ of a heliknoton triplet $(i,j,k)$ arranged in an equilateral triangle of length $r$ versus the sum of pairwise energies $\Delta F_{ij}$, $\Delta F_{jk}$, $\Delta F_{ik}$ in Fig~\ref{fig3}(c).
 For separations $r > 2.5p$, we observe good agreement between the full three-body potential and the sum of two-body terms.
 At smaller separations, although the pairwise sum underestimates the total interaction energy, the qualitative behavior is still successfully captured.
 Nonetheless, the CG simulations are highly efficient, completing in about $2.7$ hours on four Intel i9-13900 CPU cores, compared to $28.1$ hours for the FG simulations on an Nvidia RTX A4000 GPU.

+{Because the pair potentials obtained from our ML model depend on both heliknoton separation and orientation, we can straightforwardly compute the resulting forces and torques acting on the heliknotons and simulate their dynamics.
+We demonstrate this for a pair of heliknotons initially separated by $2.4p$ along the $y$-axis, a configuration where both forces and torques are close to zero.
+Fig.~\ref{fig3}(d) shows a one-dimensional section of the machine-learned pair potential along the $y$-axis for two different voltages $U=1.25$V and $1.6$V, at a cell thickness $d=2p$ in LC-1 (solid lines), together with the corresponding experimentally obtained pair potentials at $U=1$~V and $1.4$V (symbols) from Ref.~\cite{Tai2019}.
+Fig.~\ref{fig3}(e) shows the time evolution of the separation distance of the heliknotons obtained from Brownian dynamics simulations (see Appendix~\ref{theappendix}) using the ML potentials, rescaled to match the experimental data, as discussed below.}